Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Multi-objective optimization: main concepts and problem description

 The optimization focuses on the Plasma treatment step.
 The plasma treatment chemically modifies the top surface layer of the PPS substrate so that the surface energy increases, which impacts the adhesion strength (i.e., the strength of the connection between the adhesive and the substrate).
 In this process, six parameters play a role: (1) whether the surface is pre-processed or not (cleaning to remove dust and grease, which may prevent a good connection between the adhesive and the substrate), (2) the power setting of the plasma torch, (3) the speed at which the plasma torch moves across the samples, (4) the distance between the plasma torch nozzle and the sample, (5) the number of passes of the plasma torch over the sample, and (6) the time between the plasma treatment and the application of the glue (as the plasma effect reverses over time).
 The adhesion strength is very sensitive to the configuration of these parameters.

-Using lab experiments, stress tests can be performed to check the outcomes of samples that have been treated with any particular plasma parameter configuration: the lap shear strength of the sample (MPa), the failure mode (adhesive, cohesive or substrate failure), the production cost of the sample (in euros), and the potential occurrence of visual damage (the substrates will burn when heated above their maximum allowable temperature during plasma treatment).
+Using lab experiments, stress tests can be performed to check the outcomes of samples that have been treated with any particular plasma parameter configuration: the lap shear strength of the sample (MPa), the failure mode (adhesive, cohesive, or substrate failure), the production cost of the sample (in euros), and the potential occurrence of visual damage (the substrates may burn when heated above their maximum allowable temperature during plasma treatment).
 Such physical experiments are expensive, as they require the whole process in Figure \ref{fig:abp} to be performed, involving a human operator.
-Figure \ref{fig:samples} shows an illustration of different failure modes, and an example of visual damage.
+Figure \ref{fig:samples} shows different failure modes and an example of visual damage.

-The goal of the optimization is to set the plasma process parameters in such a way that (1) the tensile strength (TS) is maximized, while (2) production cost (PC) is minimized, and (3) adhesive failures and visual damage are avoided.
-As the objectives (1) and (2) are in conflict, this is a \emph{multi-objective} optimization problem: the goal is to find a set of solutions that reveal the essential trade-offs between these objectives (i.e., those solutions for which no objective can be improved without negatively affecting the performance of any other objective), while meeting the constraints (3).
-Eq. \ref{eq:abp_moo} formally defines this optimization problem:
+The goal of the optimization is to set the plasma process parameters in such a way that (1) the tensile strength (TS) is maximized, (2) the production cost (PC) is minimized, and (3) adhesive failures and visual damage are avoided.
+As objectives (1) and (2) are in conflict, this is a \emph{multi-objective} optimization problem.
+The goal is to find a set of solutions that reveal the essential trade-offs between these objectives (i.e., those solutions for which no objective can be improved without negatively affecting the performance of any other objective) while meeting the constraints (3).
+Equation \ref{eq:abp_moo} formally defines this optimization problem as